 Before we continue, let’s make a few things clear.
 Of course, you should adjust your resume for the specific job you want.
 However, not every occupation will be okay with using a Pinterest portfolio or Vimeo video in place of a cover letter.
 With that being said, there are still several ways to make yourself look like the best candidate no matter what industry you’re in.

 We interviewed several career experts from across the nation and compiled a list of tips that are sure to make an impression.

-We’re not talking about the douchey insert, “Ah, yes, my father the inventor of Toaster Strudel,” here.
-We’re talking the mention of big name organizations you may have worked for previously—even if indirectly—as it will show well-respected companies can vouch for you or vet you through.
+We’re not talking about the arrogant name-drop, “Ah, yes, my father the inventor of Toaster Strudel,” here.
+We’re talking about mentioning large organizations you may have worked with before–even if indirectly.
+Showing that well-respected companies can vouch for you adds credibility to your character.

 Toot Your Own Horn